 Bravi to the four briefest roles:

 • une voix d'en haut (familiarly known as «The Celestial Voice»), Amanda Woodbury, supple-voiced through the part's rangey phrases and with good trills;

-• un héraut royal, Eric Ferring (praised elsewhere on this blog for his Beppe in Chicago Lyric's summer 2021 Pagliacci film), clear of tone, text, and tuning in his crucial a cappella solo;
+• un héraut royal, Eric Ferring (praised in a Prior Hotspot Installment for his Beppe in Chicago Lyric's summer 2021 Pagliacci film), clear of tone, text, and tuning in his crucial a cappella solo;

 • the Comte de Lerme, whom Élisabeth refers to as «elderly» yet here—happily—nothing of the sort, ringingly voiced by robust-toned baritone Joo Won Kang;

 • and in that gem of a trouser role Thibault, ripe-toned young lyric soprano Meigui Zhang.

 The six Flemish deputies who explain their plight to Philippe in unison were suitably solemn-toned, though it took them a few phrases to achieve rhythmically unanimous consonant onsets.